Daniel-KM/Omeka-S-module-AiGenerator/README.md

-Contribute (module for Omeka S)
+Generate (module for Omeka S)
 ===============================

 > __New versions of this module and support for Omeka S version 3.0 and above
 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Contribute] is a module for [Omeka S] that allows visitors to add, edit, complete or translate metadata of the resources without access to the admin board.
+[Generate] is a module for [Omeka S] that allows visitors to add, edit, complete or translate metadata of the resources without access to the admin board.

-Access to the contribute and to the edit page may be controlled by a token, that you can send to your users, or to users only (in particular guest users), or to anybody.
+Access to the generate and to the edit page may be controlled by a token, that you can send to your users, or to users only (in particular guest users), or to anybody.